ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.15.2023
+- My cat, Charlie, died on Friday night.
+It really messed me up, but I've made my peace.
+- I spent quite a few hours researching how to make various charts.
+I think I'm going to use D3.js for the world map, but will start with the easier aspects of the app.

+5.11.2023
+- I got started on the Global Team Manager.
+I used a navy blue/seafoam green color scheme, and will use React Router to render components as "pages" while maintaining a navbar.

 5.10.2023
 - I declared that I would be creating the Global Team Manager as my first product on LinkedIn last night.
 I'm excited to see where this takes me.
 I will have a great many challenges, and am excited for the journey ahead.
 - The more I think about it, the more I want the `navigator.userAgentData.mobile` property to be supported better since it's such a powerful solution to a common problem.
 Apparently, I can contact the browser vendors directly or contribute to the code if allowed.
 I'll ask Jesse.